rickballard/CoCivium/codex/Codex_Amendment.md

 # Codex of Amendment

-CoCivium is designed to evolve.
+CoCivium™ is designed to evolve.

 Amendments are not exceptions—they are rituals of alignment realignment.